jackharris-personal/JNBT-Java/README.md

 ## Specification

+> [!IMPORTANT]
+> JNBT (Jack's Named Binary Tree) is not currently cross compatible with NBT (Notchian).
+Please see the specifications for full details.

 JNBT implements the majority of the notichan NBT specification, the first byte of an entry will specify the type, this will be followed by the key length with the key length being an encoded short value stored in 2 bytes.
 Following this one of two